 Not your team?
 Noted.
 Let’s break down this tailgate at work thing in five easy steps:

 1. Plan ahead.
 Decide if it‘s a breakfast, lunch, brunch or happy hour or tailgate.
 Set the date near game day (or possibly on game day).
 In Seattle, we have a little thing called Blue Friday that is perfect for office tailgates.
 Everyone wears Seahawks colors and even if you’re not, um, a football fan – blue looks great one everyone.
-Hop on your PC and communicate your plans via email or team chats using Slack or Glip (from our friends at RingCentral) or just post an old fashioned flier to the bulletin board in the break room.
+Hop on your PC and communicate your plans via email or team chats using Slack or Glip or just post an old fashioned flier to the bulletin board in the break room.

 2. Scope out a space.
 If you live in a warm climate, parking lots are great for a tailgate.
 If not, improvise with conference rooms, break rooms, hallways or your boss’s office.
 Yeah!
 That’s the spirit!
 She can work around those folding tables and bubbling Crock-Pots for a day.
 Figure out where you’re going to put food and make sure you can access outlets to keep the vittles warm (mmmmm, melted cheeeeese).

 3. Decorate properly.
 Whether it’s professional football, high school or college… rivalries are key.
 Avoid decorating in one color scheme to represent ONE team… unless y’all are on the same page and root for the same team, then go crazy.
 If you want a more sports-neutral theme, bring in festive decorations that match the season such as pumpkins, decorative squash, paper fall leaves or a fake tree.